Destiny Fulfilled: Commercial performance

-Impact and legacy
+Legacy

 Upon the release of Destiny Fulfilled, numerous critics questioned why Beyoncé returned to Destiny's Child after achieving the most solo success among the members, with Eric Henderson from Slant Magazine lambasting her for performing with the group again with the "full intention" of taking advantage in order to bolster her "divette" status to superstardom.
 However, Beyoncé responded by saying the motive behind the group's reunion was their friendship rather than business.
 Writing for The Recording Academy, Dontaira Terrell retrospectively claimed Destiny Fulfilled "peeled back the layers of the pop phenom girl group we once knew and re-introduced us to a trio of fully evolved, self-realized women", further describing it as "an ode to the life lessons of friendship, spiritual enlightenment, personal growth and transformation.
 Its resonance is still widespread, and the baton of wisdom found in the albums [sic] lyrical content is just as relevant [in 2019] as it was 15 years ago."

 Destiny's Child's star on the Hollywood Walk of Fame, which they received in March 2006.

 In the wake of their disbandment announcement in June 2005, Destiny's Child revealed in an interview that their disbandment had already been planned during the recording of Destiny Fulfilled, adding that its title was not coincidental.
 During the sessions, they discussed individual aspirations and realized that remaining as a group would prevent them in pursuing those interests.
 They further elaborated they wanted to part ways "while they were on top — and more importantly, while they were still friends".
 Beyoncé had also said "the group felt it still had something to offer musically" with the album, adding: "We did this record for ourselves, not to sell a million the first week out...
 That doesn't mean as much to us as just the fact that three friends got back together to do another record.
 That was our destiny.".
 Rowland commented: "We were like, 'You know what, we're getting older and we want to end on a high note.'
 We want to give our fans a great final record".
 Beyoncé also commented regarding the finality of their career: "Who knows what will happen in three, five or 10 years?
 The main thing is that we maintain our friendship and that we do it because we want to – not because it's a good business move."